chriskrycho/v5.chriskrycho.com/site/notes/2024/Corrections Using Drop Safely Not For Safety.md

 title: "Corrections: Using Drop *Safely*, Not *For Safety*"
 subtitle: My note about using `Drop` in Rust last week had a serious error!
 date: 2024-12-17T08:00:00-0700
+updated: 2024-12-17T08:23:00-0700
 tags:
     - Rust
     - errata

 ---

 Last week I published [a post][post], then titled **Using Drop for Safety in Rust**, that contained a significant error—one I should have known about, because it is ancient Rust history!
-If you read that post, the main thing to take away is that it is always unsafe and therefore unsound to relly on a `Drop` imlpementation for safety or soundness, because Rust does not (and as a matter of fairly long-standing constraints on its design *cannot*) guarantee that a `Drop` implementation will be run.
+If you read that post, the main thing to take away is that it is always unsafe and therefore unsound to rely on a `Drop` imlpementation for safety or soundness, because Rust does not (and as a matter of fairly long-standing constraints on its design *cannot*) guarantee that a `Drop` implementation will be run.
 Thus, any `unsafe` code you write *must* not rely on the `Drop` implementation.

 [post]: https://v5.chriskrycho.com/journal/read-the-code/using-drop-safely-in-rust/